 Quick aside here: I did have one thing going for me, which is that I had a knack for winning awards for my stories.
 It was my writing, mind you, certainly not my presence on-air.
 This video below is what we in the biz call a “montage,” which reporters put together along with their resumes to demonstrate their ability to to walk and talk at the same time.
 This kills me, but I will share mine.
 Just keep in mind, this was my good stuff.

 The meeting that changed everything

-It must be said that my friends were merciless (and quite justified) in their mockery.
-But one in particular, the executive director of the non-profit Blood:Water Mission, came to my rescue.
+Around this time a friend of mine, the executive director of the non-profit Blood:Water Mission, came to my rescue.
 She connected me with a medical student named Milton who had the kind of heart-warming story I liked to feature on the news.
 But after spending thirty minutes over coffee with Milton I was struck by a powerful sensation of – this may sound weird – calling.
 I don’t fully understand it to this day, but I left that meeting with an urgency to do something I’d never before even considered: film a feature documentary about the story Milton had just told me.

 Now, again, there were a few flaws in this plan.
 One being I neither owned a camera nor knew how to shoot.
 The second being I had no money to fund the operation.
 These very real considerations, however, held no sway in my decision to quit my job.
 Another note: as I’ve told this story countless times in the past, I tend to paint myself in a more courageous light than I should.
 Truth is, I was terrified.
 It’s just that I was more terrified of not quitting.
 They say courage is the greater of two fears.
 My greater fear was never finding the thing I was truly meant to do.